 Then you have kids.
 And a hundred distractions come along to compound the issue.

 You begin to consider a social life as a luxury and not an essential.
 You go from zero responsibility in childhood, to complete autonomy in adulthood, to the intense responsibility of having your own kids.

 All this occurs within the modern framework of separate nuclear families and non-tribal living.

 Johann Hari argues that in order to stay psychologically stable and secure, you need face-to-face contact with your community on a daily basis.

 Without it, you're going to feel isolated because there's something important missing from your life.

 Then comes the neurochemical imbalance.
 When your social needs are unmet, your brain responds with withdrawal and despair, culminating in major depression.

-See Dr Robert Sapolsky's A Primate's Memoir: A Neuroscientist's Unconventional Life Among the Baboons.
-Like your primate ancestors, you can become permanently anxious and depressed, feeling rejected by your hierarchical tribe, and plan to go away to die.
+This is illustrated in Dr Robert Sapolsky's A Primate's Memoir: A Neuroscientist's Unconventional Life Among the Baboons.
+Like your primate ancestors, if you're not part of a supportive tribe, you can become permanently anxious and depressed.

 What a relief it was, then, when Facebook introduced a screen onto which you could project your personal network.
 To prove to yourself that you are indeed connected.
 And to actively link you in to that tribe on a minute-to-minute basis.